Valdes-Tresanco-MS/AMDock/README.md

 UNISTALL<br>
 Search the installation directory and execute ./unistall.sh and follow instructions<br>

-To view the update history, please check History_Changes file
+To view the update history, please check HChanges_history file